 EOFY TAX TIPS

-- Subject to cashflow requirements, consider holding off raising invoices until after 30 June, especially if you expect lower income in 2016/17 compared to 2015/16.
+- Subject to cashflow requirements, consider holding off raising invoices until after 30 June, especially if you expect lower income in the following tax year.

-- In order to claim a superannuation tax deduction in the 2015/16 tax year, the contribution has to be paid to, and received by, the super fund before 30 June.
+- In order to claim a superannuation tax deduction in the current tax year, the contribution has to be paid to, and received by, the super fund before 30 June.
 Don’t miss out!

 - Pursue your debtors relentlessly!
 If you are not successful, write-off before 30 June.
 Otherwise, if you are on an accrual basis, the income is taxed.